 Aren't all those "grist for the arcology mill?"
-How might we manifest them?
+How might Arconauts seek to manifest them?
 As neighborhoods of a single urbanesque entity?
 Or each as a distinct village, each with its own form of self-governance?

 Ideas, whether grand or simple, need the incubation of of collective imagination.
 To harness the energies of three generations of energetic Arconauts is the beginning-point of all arcological endeavors, of ideas that can manifest in good deeds.
-We can all move forward by 'starting where we are' - which to me, means: What can we do with what we have on hand now, what we have at our fingertips?
+Arconauts can all move forward by 'starting where we are' - and that, to me, means: What can we do with what we have on hand now, what is there at our fingertips?
 What is available?
 What resources are we willing/able to liberate from their strangleholds?
 How can we allow and encourage common sense to dictate where we can go, where we need/want to go?

 Consider this comic book example: Could Superman have survived the loss of his true home on a faraway planet if the couple who adopted him had not been common-sense earthlings, folks who were able to divine a foundling's need to be treated as if he were just like any other kid?
 How could he have learned to manage his super powers without that guidance?